Schwerkolt-Creekside Walk

 As you begin walking along the red trail, set a gentle intention—perhaps to move with curiosity rather than urgency.
 You might notice how the gravel feels beneath your feet, or the sound of the wind through the trees.
 Allow the environment to set the pace.

-Continue to Part 2 as you follow the red track toward the ponds.
+Continue to Part 2 as you follow the Yarran Dheran Track toward the Wetlands.

-• Follow the red trail along the Yarran Dheran Track, through the picnic area, until you reach the ponds.
-The streamlet on your right begins at the Ashburton carpark, bringing stormwater to the ponds.
+Following the Yarran Dheran Track, pass through the picnic area until you reach the Wetlands.
+A streamlet begins at the Ashburton carpark, bringing stormwater to the ephemeral wetlands.
 As you walk, listen for the sound of frogs, birdsong, and rustling leaves.

-As you arrive at the ponds, pause for a moment.
-Notice the ground beneath your feet, the path, the built elements.
-Then look out across the Mullum Mullum Valley.
-Consider what this landscape might have looked like three hundred years ago.
+As you arrive at the Wetlands, pause for a moment.
+Notice the ground beneath your feet, the path, and the built elements.
+Then look out across the Mullum Mullum Valley and consider what this landscape might have looked like three hundred years ago.

-Continue to Part 4 as you follow Schwerkolt Track toward the cottage.
+Continue to Part 4 once you reach the Eastlink bike trail.

-• As you continue along Schwerkolt Track, notice signs of the current season: bird calls, flowering plants, insect activity, subtle shifts in temperature.
-While many people recognise four seasons, the Wurundjeri Woi‑wurrung people observe seven local seasons, each marked by changes in weather, plants, animals, and even the night sky.
+As you continue along the creek, notice signs of the current season—bird calls, flowering plants, insect activity, and subtle shifts in temperature.
+While many people recognise four seasons, the Wurundjeri Woi-wurrung people observe seven local seasons, each marked by changes in weather, plants, animals, and even the night sky.

 Thich Nhat Hanh wrote, “Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor.”

-Continue to Part 5 as you approach Schwerkolt Cottage.
+Continue to Part 5 as you pass the footbridge.

-• As you ascend toward Schwerkolt Cottage, notice the old fruit trees on the right, remnants of the Schwerkolt family orchard.
+As you ascend toward the Schwerkolt Cottage, notice the old fruit trees on the right—remnants of the Schwerkolt family orchard.
 Those that still survive are pear trees.
-Some have colonised on the other side of the path next to the creek and continue even now to provide fruit for birds.
+Some have colonised the other side of the path next to the creek and continue, even now, to provide fruit for birds.

 Augustus Schwerkolt purchased land here in 1861 and built his first stone house around 1864, using stone he quarried from within Yarran Dheran.
 The house was destroyed by fire in 1905, and the current Schwerkolt Cottage, built around 1884–1885 during his second marriage, used stone quarried from the creek and timber from the property.
-Remarkably, the cottage survived the bushfires of 1905 and was restored in 1964.
-It is now one of the few nineteenth‑century stone cottages in metropolitan Melbourne still standing on its original site.
-The former orchard in the mid‑twentieth century was leased out for horse agistment, and the area continues to be identified by locals as “the horse paddock.”
+Remarkably, the cottage survived the Black Saturday bushfires of 1905 and was restored in 1964.
+It is now one of the few nineteenth-century stone cottages in metropolitan Melbourne still standing on its original site.

 European settlement transformed the landscape.
 Bushland was cleared for farming, orchards, and vineyards, while Schwerkolt quarried stone, cultivated orchards, and produced wine, reshaping the valley.
 Because charcoal is much easier to transport than timber, many trees were cut down and burnt to provide charcoal for the needs of the growing Melbourne.
-By the mid‑twentieth century, most of these activities had ceased, and focus shifted toward conservation and restoration, in particular through the influence of the Antonio brothers who farmed land in Antonio Park.
+By the mid-twentieth century, most of these activities had ceased, and focus shifted toward conservation and restoration, particularly through the influence of the Antonio brothers, who farmed land in Antonio Park.

-The Schwerkolt Cottage and Museum Complex are open on Saturdays, Sundays and public holidays from 1pm to 4pm (closed on Good Friday and Christmas Day).
-Inside, you can explore the three‑room pioneer cottage furnished in the style of the period, as well as outbuildings, a barn, wine cellar, smokehouse and local history displays that tell the story of early settlement in this valley and the lives of the people who lived here.
+The Schwerkolt Cottage and Museum Complex are open on Saturdays, Sundays, and most public holidays from 1pm to 4pm.
+Inside, you can explore the three-room pioneer cottage furnished in the style of the period, as well as outbuildings, a barn, wine cellar, smokehouse, and local history displays that tell the story of early settlement in this valley and the lives of the people who lived here.

 Painter Vincent van Gogh famously said, “Do go on doing a lot of walking and keep up your love of nature, for that is the right way to understand art better and better.
 Painters understand nature and love her and teach us to see.”

 Take a mindful moment here.
-Notice the trees around you.
-Are they young or old?
+Notice the trees around you—are they young or old?
 What clues suggest their age?
 Observe the textures, shapes, and patterns in the landscape.
-When ready, begin your return along Schwerkolt Track.

 Albert Einstein wrote, “Look deep into nature, and then you will understand everything better.”